ankur-98/ankur-98/README.md

 #### Hello! 👋

 ### Vision Statement
-I believe one day we all can communicate with each other with a better connection while being mindful of our differences in opinion.
+I believe one day we all can digitally communicate with each other with a better connection while being mindful of our differences in opinion.
+A cooperative and collaborative digital society for co-existance and prosperity.

 ### Mission Statement
 Today’s technology holds the beauty of bringing seamless impact going unnoticed while its meaningful contribution greatly influences our daily lives.
 I see a promise in it to offer a communication framework enabling an effortless and collaborative environment for the global society to interact.
+It is my mission to make this happen.

 ##### [LinkedIn](https://www.linkedin.com/in/ankur1998) | [Instagram](https://www.instagram.com/ankur0148) | [Twitter](https://twitter.com/anankur) | [CV](https://drive.google.com/file/d/112vJqUTvcQWs11QVXOYxNbee3mT9fU-Y/view)